alliance-genome/agr_loader/README.md

 ## Accessing AWS (ECR) stored docker images
 AWS ECR uses an token-based authentication system, for which tokens automatically expire after 12 hours.
 This means frequent authentication is required to access base linux and neo4j env image.
 To enable this:
-- make sure you have AWS-CLI installed locally
+- optionally install AWS-CLI locally.
+Alternatively you can also use the amazon-provided docker image (this is used in the makefile).
+  To use the docker images for all steps below, replace the `aws` part of all commands with `docker run --rm -it -v ~/.aws:/root/.aws amazon/aws-cli`.
 - make sure you have AWS login credentials for the agr_aws account, with the permission group - AWS group for ECR access.
-- Upon setup, run `aws configure` (which will generate or append/update `~/.aws/config` and `~/.aws/credentials`) and provide the following detail when asked for:
+- Upon setup, run `aws configure` (which will generate or append/update `~/.aws/config` and `~/.aws/credentials`) and provide the following details when asked for:
   * AWS Access Key ID: provide your personal access key ID
   * AWS Secret Access Key: provide your personal Secret Access Key (only accessible on access key creation, you may need to regenerate a new access key if you did not store it).
   * Default region name: `us-east-1`